Bluff body drag manipulation using pulsed jets and Coanda effect: Experimental configuration

-Based on the height of the model, the Reynolds number of this flow is defined as $Re_H = {U_o}H{{\nu}^{\text{-}1}}$, where $\nu$ is the kinematic viscosity of the air at ambient temperature.
-Most of the results are conducted for $U_{o}=15\,\text{m}\text{s}^{\text{-}1}$, corresponding to $Re_H = 3.10^5$.
-We define the streamwise, transverse (cross-stream) and spanwise flow directions respectively by the $x$, $y$ and $z$ axes.
-The origin $O$ of the coordinate system is arbitrarily placed over the floor and at the same streamwise position of the model's rear surface.
-Unless otherwise specified, all physical quantities are normalized by $U_{o}$, $H$ and by the dynamic pressure ${q_o}=0.5\rho{U_{o}}^2$, where $\rho$ is the air density at ambient temperature.
+The Reynolds number based on the height of the model is defined as $Re_H = {U_o}H/{{\nu}}$, where $\nu$ is the kinematic viscosity of the air at ambient temperature.
+Most of the results are conducted for $U_{o}=15\,\text{m}\text{s}^{\text{-}1}$, corresponding to $Re_H = 3\times10^5$.
+For reference purposes, we introduce a Cartesian coordinate system with $x$ the streamwise, $y$ the transverse or cross-stream and $z$ the spanwise directions.
+Its origin $O$ is arbitrarily set on the ground at the rear end of the bluff body.
+Unless otherwise specified, all physical quantities are normalized by $U_{o}$, $H$ and by the dynamic pressure ${q_o}=0.5\rho{U_{o}}^2$, where $\rho$ is the air density at ambient temperature and pressure.